The Parent's Guide to Tournament Etiquette

 ✅ What to Wear:

-- Top: Tournament or club shirts are preferred.
-Collared shirts or professional-looking T-shirts are acceptable.
-T-shirts are okay, too.
+- Top: Tournament or club shirts are good.
+Collared shirts (as long as the collar doesn't catch on the string) or T-shirts are acceptable.
 Tank tops are generally not permitted.
+Keep shirts with provocative sayings at home.

-- Bottoms: Pants, skirts, shorts are all okay.
+- Bottoms: Pants, skirts, capris, and shorts are all okay.
 If you think your Archer will be asked to change, have a back-up.
-Some events have rules around length of shorts and skirts <Insert eye roll>.
+Some events have rules around length of shorts and skirts and the "tightness" of tights <Insert eye roll>.

 - Footwear: Closed-toe shoes are mandatory.
-You will be standing on concrete for long periods.
+An Archer will not be allowed to compete if they are not wearing closed-toe shoes.
+Archers will be standing for long periods of time, so consider some level of comfort.
 Need some help deciding on shoes?
 Listen to ("Shoes that Stabilize: Reece's Range-Tested Picks") for everything you need to know about shoes for Archery.

-- Finals Stage: If you make the Finals, you are expected to look your best.
-This is the time for your club/team jersey or Archery attire.
+- Finals Stage: If your Archer makes the Finals, this is the time for a club/team jersey or Archery attire.

 ❌ What to Avoid:

-- Camo: Following standard tournament traditions, camouflage clothing is not permitted on the competition floor (this includes hats, shirts, and pants).
+- Camo: Following standard tournament traditions, camouflage clothing is not permitted on the competition floor/field.
+This includes hats, tops, and bottoms.
 This is a World Archery rule and most global and national federations and associations follow suit.
 However, there are some exceptions within disciplines and clubs.

-- Blue Denim: While some local shoots allow it, many high-level tournaments discourage blue jeans.
-To be on the safe side consider khakis, shorts, skirts, or athletic gear to be safe.
+- Blue Denim: While some local shoots allow it, many high-level tournaments discourage denim.
 Ask coaches or other Archers before attending or check the rules of the event.

 - Offensive Graphics: Any clothing with profanity, offensive slogans, or political statements is typically strictly prohibited.

-- Loose Clothing: Avoid excessively baggy sleeves or dangling drawstrings that could get caught in your bowstring or interfere with your shot.
+- Loose Clothing: Avoid excessively baggy sleeves, wide collars, or dangling drawstrings that could get caught in your bowstring or interfere with your shot.
 Even with a chest protector and arm guard, baggy clothing including sleeves, can get in the way.

 The "Parent & Spectator" Perspective